Margo St. James: Personal life and death

 St. James was first married to Don Sobjack, a fisherman; they married soon after she graduated from high school and had one son, Don Jr.

-In addition to Steve Mann and Gail Pheterson, St. James' partners included the psychiatrist Eugene Schoenfeld, known as "Dr. Hip".
+In addition to Steve Mann and Gail Pheterson, St. James's partners included the psychiatrist Eugene Schoenfeld, known as "Dr. Hip".

 She married long-time friend and retired Bay Area journalist Paul Avery on Valentine’s Day in 1992.
 He was fatally ill with emphysema, and proposed so she could share his healthcare and also take care of him.
-The couple lived in her family cabin in Orcas Island, Washington, where she remained until after his death in 2000.
+The couple lived in her family cabin in Orcas Island, Washington, where she remained until after he died in 2000.
 After she started showing signs of Alzheimer’s, her sister, Claudette Sterk, moved her back to the mainland.
 She was diagnosed in June 2020, and died on January 11, 2021, at a memory care facility in Bellingham, Washington.
 She has three grandchildren and nine great-grandchildren.

-COYOTE's and St. James' papers are archived at Schlesinger Library on the History of Women in America at the Radcliffe Institute for Advanced Study, Harvard University.
+COYOTE's and St. James's papers are archived at Schlesinger Library on the History of Women in America at the Radcliffe Institute for Advanced Study, Harvard University.